-With the exception of your first renewal, you will be required to complete 40 hours of continuing education every two years.
+With the exception of your first renewal, you are required to complete 40 hours of continuing education every two years.
 Six of the hours must be in ethics and four in trauma counseling.
-You will need to submit documentation which includes the sponsor's name and address, program information, dates, hours, and verification of completion.
-You may get continuing education credit for some activities other than formal coursework – for example, publication in a professional journal.
+You must submit documentation, which includes the sponsor's name and address, program information, dates, hours, and verification of completion.
+You may get continuing education credit for some activities other than formal coursework, for example, publication in a professional journal.

 Continuing Education Opportunities for Counselors in Washington D.C.

 - Graduate-Level Coursework: Counselors in DC can earn all of the 40 hours of continuing education credits required to renew their licenses by taking graduate-level coursework.
 Students must take these classes at a regionally accredited college or university.
 Board-approved subjects include professional ethics, counseling theory, group dynamics, clinical supervision, trauma, and human development.